hyriver/pynhd/README.rst

 upstream or downstream direction.
 We can also limit the navigation distance (in km).
 The navigation can be done for all the valid NLDI sources which are ``comid``, ``huc12pp``, ``nwissite``, ``wade``, ``WQP``.
-For example, let's find all the USGS stations upstream of 01031500, throught the tributaries, and then limit the navigation to only the main channel.
+For example, let's find all the USGS stations upstream of 01031500, through the tributaries, and then limit the navigation to only the main channel.

 .. code-block:: python